openforcefield/tmos/README.md

 `sanitize_complex` returns a list of `ComplexState` objects sorted by score ascending (lower is better).
 Scores below 1000 indicate a chemically plausible state (valid oxidation state, consistent net charge).
+The total score is a weighted sum of penalty terms available via `state.score_components`.

-Each `ComplexState` has four sub-objects:
+Each `ComplexState` has five sub-objects:

 | Attribute | Type | Key fields |
 |---|---|---|